A travel blogger? Who knew?

 These days, no matter where you look, you’ll find someone who appears to be making a living by travelling the world, blogging about it and having a great old time.
 If you think that there seems to be a sudden surge of these people, you might be right.
-Travel blogging is now officially a “thing.”
+Being a travel blogger is now officially a “thing.”

 When I first started writing about travelling all those years ago, it was more of a hobby in a world full of travel books, professional guides and travel experts.
 The public was embracing this new thing called social media, still in its infancy, and blogging wasn’t that mainstream.